 Time to rethink and retool

 A range of factors have put intensifying pressures on the US retirement system in recent years, leaving the industry facing a decelerating revenue growth outlook.
-A number of these challenges — fee pressure, underfunded retirement plans, an aging population — are structural and unlikely to ease.
+A number of these challenges, such as fee pressure, underfunded retirement plans and an aging population, are structural and unlikely to ease.

-In response to these challenges, retirement firms are matching fee pressure with cost reductions while several firms have opted to consolidate.
+In response to these challenges, retirement firms are matching fee pressure with cost reductions, with several firms opting to consolidate.
 However, continuous consolidation has further reinforced price competition, with some firms relying on drastic price modifications to attract new business.

 For firms both large and small, the challenges are widespread.
 How can firms sidestep financial pressures to reinvest for growth?
 How can they reframe the experience or innovate to foster higher levels of plan participation?

 Other opportunities exist within your participant coverage.
-Our research suggests a 17-point gap between access and participation rates for defined contribution plans — 3.5x that of a defined benefit plan.
+Our research suggests a 17-point gap between access and participation rates for defined contribution plans—three-and-a-half times that of a defined benefit plan.
 Competing priorities and the lack of financial wellness programs or advice tends to have a direct impact on whether employees forgo participation.

 According to estimates, just 36% of the US workforce thinks their retirement savings plan is on track.
-Tack onto this rising life expectancy and increasing healthcare costs — both of which further call into question how prepared US households are for retirement.
+Combined with rising life expectancy and increasing healthcare costs, this inevitably calls into question the preparedness of US households for retirement.

 The list of pressures isn’t limited to individuals.
 Sustained fee pressure will likely lead to slower revenue growth over the next five years.
 This could make it even more complicated for the industry to address a growing retirement savings gap.

 Yet needs remain unmet.
-As we start to see the first generation retire solely on an employee managed DC plan, the need for higher levels of supplemental retirement income is on the rise.
+As we start to see the first generation retire solely on an employee-managed DC plan, the need for higher levels of supplemental retirement income is on the rise.
 Our research shows the median retirement account balance for those approaching retirement would likely generate less than $1,000 per month over a 15-year retirement span.
-That’s hardly enough for individuals whose financial security is dependent on this savings, not to mention a participant base that is living longer.
+That’s hardly enough for individuals whose financial security is dependent on these savings, not to mention a participant base that is living longer.

 The need for broader types of benefit offerings such as debt paydown, supplemental income and managed advice is on the rise.
 In addition to addressing a potential savings gap, retirement paths are more diverse than in the past: Some people want to retire earlier, others plan to work reduced hours and still others want to continue working but in new endeavors.